Texas to allow some fans at outdoor pro sports events

 PGA Tour has previously said it plans to restart its season at Colonial in Texas on June 11-14 without fans attending.

 Major League Baseball has proposed starting its season in early July at regular-season ballparks, if necessary without fans.
-Abbott’s order, however, may not impact the Texas Rangers and the Houston Astros because “stadiums with retractable roofs are not considered to be outdoors,” health department spokeswoman Lara Anton said “stadiums with retractable roofs are not considered to be outdoors.”
+Abbott’s order, however, may not impact the Texas Rangers and the Houston Astros because “stadiums with retractable roofs are not considered to be outdoors,” health department spokeswoman Lara Anton said.

 State health officials did not immediately respond to questions on whether any leagues or event organizer have asked to be allowed to have spectators.